J-O-B/portfolio/README.md

     2. [Content](#Content)
     3. [Acknowledgements](#Acknowledgements)

-## Description
+## **Description**
 This development is a personal portfolio page.
 The aim of this project is to convey my experience to a potential
     recruiter.
 At this point in time, I have added two "placeholder" projects, which will be replaced by real projects as I progress through the course at Code Institute.
-Ultimately I will add further features to this page in the future, such as pagination style feature for projects.

-I have also added a basic contact me form which at this point in time does not work.
-A future update will enable
-    this feature using an API.
+This project is designed in such a way that the structure can easily be added to, or modified in the future for simplification of future updates.

 ---------------
 ## **UX**
 Being a front end development, UX was extremely important.
 Easy access to information via easy to find